cogitogroupltd/tekton-helm-chart/README.md

 - Make eks.role.arn annotations make sense
 - Move resource defs from eventListener
 - Remove dependeny on cluster-admin ClusterRole by creating a new tekton-cluster-admin ClusterRole
+- Documentation for Windows
+- Test Documentation on WSL

 Contents: